remix-run/remix/docs/api/remix.md

 }
 ```

-This awesome for the checkbox, but the sidebar will say 2/4 while the checkboxes show 3/4 when the user clicks on of them!
+This is awesome for the checkbox, but the sidebar will say 2/4 while the checkboxes show 3/4 when the user clicks one of them!

 ```
 +-----------------+----------------------------+